 On March 20, 2013, MRP completed the acquisition of a 100% ownership interest in MPHIL Holdings Group from MCO Investments.
 Because MRP did not meet the definition of a business, MPHIL Holdings Group was deemed to be the accounting acquirer for accounting purposes.
 The acquisition was accounted for similar to a reverse acquisition following guidance provided by the PFRS.
-In a reverse acquisition, the legal parent, MRP is identified as the acquiree for accounting purposes based on the substance of the transaction, the legal subsidiary, MPHIL Holdings Group is adjudged to be the entity that gained control over the legal parent.
-Accordingly, the consolidated financial statements of MRP have been prepared as a continuation of the financial statements of MPHIL Holdings Group.
-MPHIL Holdings Group has accounted for the acquisition of MRP on December 19, 2012 which was the date when Melco, through its indirect subsidiaries including MCO Investments and MPHIL Corporation ("MPHIL"), acquired control of MRP.
+In a reverse acquisition, the legal parent, MRP is identified as the acquiree for accounting purposes based on the substance of the transaction, the legal parent.
+Accordingly, the consolidated financial statements of MRP have been prepared as a continuation of the financial statements of MPHIL Holdings Group has accounted for the acquisition of MRP on December 19, 2012 which was the date when Melco, through its indirect subsidiaries including MCO Investments and MPHIL Corporation ("MPHIL"), acquired control of MRP.

 Reverse acquisition applies only to the consolidated financial statements of MRP.
-The Parent Company financial statements continue to represent MRP as a standalone entity as of December 31, 2020 and 2019.
+The Parent Company financial statements continue to represent MRP as a standalone entity as of December 31, 2021 and 2020.